-In today’s world we can commonly witness a disturbed state of mental wellbeing in others and ourselves.
-This may be due to stress, loss, anger or fear in any area of our life.
-The ancient health science of Ayurveda teaches us that not only can our quality of mind be disrupted by external circumstances, but also through diet, exercise and our own conditioned mental patterning.
-It is significant to note, in Ayurveda we can consider the diet to help bring the three states of mind (gunas) into balance and coordination.
+In today’s world, we can commonly witness a disturbing state of mental well-being in others and ourselves.
+This may be due to stress, loss, anger, or fear in any area of our life.
+The ancient health science of Ayurveda teaches us that not only can our quality of mind be disrupted by external circumstances, but also through diet, exercise, and our own conditioned mental patterning.
+It is significant to note, that in Ayurveda we can consider the diet to help bring the three states of mind (gunas) into balance and coordination.
 All foods have a notable impact on the body and mind, so eating according to our constitution and the season plays a key role in this case.

 The three gunas – Sattva, Rajas, and Tamas – reflect various states of living.
 Sattva is associated with purity and creativity.
 It is the ultimate state to attain.
 A sattvic state of mind enables us to gain clarity, purpose, imagination, and innovation.
 Rajas is reflected in action through organization.
 A rajasic mind will display enthusiasm toward initiation and implementation, with a very motivated disposition.
 Lastly, Tamas in its highest quality invites a sense of completion.
 However, it is often connected to dullness, depression, and destruction – something we all observe recurrently in our prevailing society.